zenglenn42/inversion-of-control/README.md

   - For a nested Accordion, the input data may include nested items.
   - However, rendering is currently a map across a 1-dimensional array of items.
-  - Can we craft a _data reducer_ to linerize that input so renders still work?
+  - Can we craft a _data reducer_ to linearize that input so renders still work?

 - layout reducers
   - How might we decouple layout from being tied to a given component library such as Emotion or Material-UI?